vince-nlp/aclrollingreview/reviewing.md

 1. Via email.
 Using the SAE Console, select papers and press the 'Message Reviewers' button, then select a group to contact, write a message and send it.
 Note that this approach maintains anonymity.
 If AEs or reviewers are unresponsive, their email address is visible in the SAE console.
 Note that reviewers of a paper are anonymous to each other, identified by pseudonyms in the discussion period, and do not see the identity of their AE in OpenReview.
 2. Via messages (or "comments") in the OpenReview interface for each paper.
 The process for communication is the same as the process for reviewers to make comments (see step-by-step instructions [here](https://docs.google.com/document/d/1Zdc57K54tJaDii2DccH0ZxtakOrNdsUF1SK7svqDBIU/edit#heading=h.kpesxugglxbq)).

+### SAE FAQ

+**Q**: How can modify reviewer assignments?<br />
+**A**: You can access and modify these as follows:
+- Go to Senior Area Chair console
+- Click Paper Status tab
+- In the table that shows up, next to each paper there should be a "Modify Reviewer Assignments" link.
+Click on that.
+- It shows the Action Editor assignments (not reviewer).
+So next you need to look for the paper you care about and click on "Assignments (x) >>".
+- Edit the options that appear.

 SAEs should direct questions about the process to the Editors-in-Chief.